 Perfection is the opposite of what Christ asks us to be.
 It’s no surprise to Him that we carry dings and bruises, yet how many people avoid church, decide against praying, or won’t talk to that Christian because they feel they are supposed to be “perfect” in order to belong.

-I remember after falling away from God for a while, I desperately wanted to come back to Him but felt He wouldn’t want me mucking up His church with the sin dripping from my body.
-I remember during this time avoiding my Christian friends because I didn’t want to feel their judgmental stares.
-My life had become a Pinterest fail, and I morphed into Eve hiding in the Garden pretending God couldn’t see me and believing my friends wouldn’t want me.
+After falling away from God for a while, I desperately wanted to come back to Him.
+I worried He wouldn’t want me mucking up His church from the sin dripping from my body.
+During this time I also avoided my Christian friends because I didn’t want to feel their judgmental stares.
+My life had become a Pinterest fail, and I morphed into Eve hiding in the Garden.
+I was pretending God couldn’t see me and believing my friends wouldn’t want me.
 Silly girl.

 The enemy uses so many devices, and His greatest weapon is our own desire to be perfect.
 When we fall from the bar we set for ourselves, he is right there letting us know God can’t stand losers and failures.
-He tries to convince us that our unworthiness is now a branded letter on our foreheads and all of the good people can see us coming for miles and miles.
+He tries to convince us that our unworthiness is branded on our foreheads.
+This allows all of the good people to see us coming for miles.
 We view ourselves as damaged goods and need to be returned to the manufacturer.

-The truth is we are all damaged goods.
-Our DNA was damaged the second the fall occurred and yes, we do need to be returned.
+We are all damaged goods.
+Our DNA became damaged the second the fall occurred.
+This is why we need to be returned and reconciled in Jesus.
 We need to have a “return to sender” stamped on our foreheads because He is the only one who can fix us!
-We need to voluntarily put ourselves in that cart behind the counter of the store labeled “damaged” and wheeled to the back to return to our manufacturer.
+We need to put ourselves in that cart behind the counter labeled damaged, so we can be sent home.

-On our way, we should be grabbing all of the other damaged customers to take along with us.
-Basically, that would be the whole store but by His supernatural power, we will all fit in the same cart.
+As we wheel to the back of the store, we should be grabing all of the other damaged customers to take along with us.
+Basically, that would be the whole store, but by His supernatural power, we will all fit into that same cart.
 Some will jump in with us, but some will prefer us to just wheel on by.

-The next time the fiery dart of envy tries to aim at your heart just remember, we are made perfect in Christ, and it’s only with Him we should be mirroring our comparison.
+The next time the fiery dart of envy tries to aim at your heart just remember, we are perfect in Christ.
+It is only with Him we should be mirroring our comparison.
 Our perfection has nothing to do with the beach pictures or perfectly prepared meals we could never fix.
 I own that my life is a Pinterest fail.
 That’s what makes me His.